Jowusuasare/web-page-academic/content/authors/admin/_index.md

       institution: Kwame Nkrumah University of Science And Technology
       year: 2015

+# Interests to show in About widget
+interests:
+  - Augmented and Virtual Reality
+  - Machine Learning
+  - Data Science
+  - Science Communication and DEI
+  - Mathematics Education

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the